 There are still many challenges to overcome for spreading terrestrial and/or non-terrestrial telecommunications/ICTs and meeting the potential for provisioning high-speed broadband in rural and remote areas.
 Throughout the studies conducted in the past study periods, it has been clear from the experience of many countries that technologies and strategies for rural and remote areas are various and diversified from country to country.
 Also, the social, economic and technological situation in rural and remote areas is rapidly moving forward to the new economy.
-Therefore, it is important to update the study of broadband digital connectivity for rural and remote areas and to adapt to social innovation for rural inhabitants of developing countries, including LDCs, LLDCs and SIDSs, in respect of the following items:
+Therefore, it is important to update the study of broadband digital connectivity for rural and remote areas and to adapt and embrace social innovation and emerging technologies for rural inhabitants of developing countries, including LDCs, LLDCs and SIDSs, in respect of the following items:

-.
+Harnessing the complementarity of Terrestrial and Non terrestrial networks.

-Techniques and sustainable solutions that can impact on the provision of telecommunications/ICTs and availability of broadband digital infrastructure in rural and remote areas, with emphasis on those that employ up-to-date technologies designed to lower infrastructure capital and operating costs and support convergence between services and applications..
+Techniques and sustainable solutions that can impact on the provision of telecommunications/ICTs and availability of broadband digital infrastructure in rural and remote areas, with emphasis on those that employ up-to-date technologies designed to lower infrastructure capital and operating costs and support convergence between services and applications.

+How Artificial intelligence can improve rural infrastructure and access.

 Challenges in creating or building broadband digital infrastructure in rural and remote areas.

-Needs and policies, mechanisms and regulatory initiatives to reduce the digital divide between rural and urban areas by increasing broadband digital access...
+Needs and policies, mechanisms and regulatory initiatives to reduce the digital divide between rural and urban areas by increasing broadband digital access.

+The benefits of AI and challenges of AI Adoption in rural and remote areas.

+Harnessing AI to enhance digital literacy and skills in rural communities.

-Quality of the services provided, and the cost effectiveness, degree of sustainability in different geographies and sustainability of the techniques and solutions..
+Improvement of Quality of the services in rural and remote areas.

-Business models for sustainable deployment of networks and services in rural and remote areas, taking into consideration priorities based on economic and social indicators (in possible collaboration with Question 4/1).
+Business models for sustainable deployment of networks and services in rural and remote areas, taking into consideration priorities based on economic and social Integration and implementation of ICT services in rural and remote areas, including new and emerging technologies.

-Financing mechanisms, including Universal Service Funds (in possible collaboration with Question 4/1).

-Integration and implementation of ICT services in rural and remote areas, including new and emerging technologies.

-Increasing availability of telecommunications/ICTs that provide enhanced connectivity at progressively lower costs, with lower energy consumption and lower levels of GHG emissions.

-General approaches for:

-Integration of Internet applications (especially smart applications for e- learning, e-health, e-agriculture, e-commerce) for rural and remote areas into national strategies (in possible collaboration with Question 2/2).

-Promotion of Internet applications such as rural e-commerce, online education and telemedicine, and full release of the important role of information technology in rural economic and social development (in possible collaboration with Question 2/2).
+Local content Development and relevant policies

 Encouragement of the development of new Internet applications and digital solutions for the socio-economic development of rural and remote areas, and promotion of innovation and digital transformation for rural and remote areas (in possible collaboration with Question 5/2).

 Opportunities for and challenges to access to services in locally relevant languages for indigenous people and for people with specific needs.